dgnnsx/UDPChat/README.md

 # UDPChat
-Chat made in Qt using UDP Protocol
+Chat built with Qt using UDP Protocol